carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 CyclisticTripData.tail()
 ```

-From looking at the output information, there are no columns to be removed.
-All the data collected can be used to get insights for the analysis.

 And, the CyclisticTripData dataframe looks like

 | ride_id |	rideable_type |	started_at	| ended_at | start_station_name	| start_station_id |	end_station_name	| end_station_id	| start_lat |	start_lng |	end_lat |	end_lng |	member_casual |